alechim/asteroids/README.md

 A recreation of the classic Asteroids arcade game, built with Python and Pygame.
 This is my second project from boot.dev.

-> **Note:** This project is currently in development.
-The movement system is implemented, but additional features (shooting, asteroids, collision detection, etc.) are still being added as I progress through the course.

 ## About

 Control a spaceship as you navigate through space, shooting asteroids to rack up points.
 Avoid collisions while clearing the screen of incoming threats!